 - 1.14 The contract will be procured by conducting a mini-competition under the Umbrella Agreement for the Provision of Employment and Health Related Services (UAEHRS).
-The relevant Contract Package Area (CPA) is the entire geographical area covered by the Enterprise M3 LEP.
-The Lot to which the mini-competition relates is Lot 4 (Southern England).
-DWP will invite all of the UAEHRS Providers who have been appointed Lot 4 to bid for the contract - 1.15 The tendering process and evaluation will be managed through Bravo, DWP's Procurement Portal.
-The tender evaluation will consist of a qualitative and financial evaluation which will enable an award based on the Most Economically Advantageous Tender.
+The relevant Contract Package Area (CPA) is the entire geographical area covered by The Marches LEP.
+The Lot to which the mini-competition relates is Lot 1 (Central England).
+DWP will invite all of the UAEHRS Providers who have been appointed Lot 1 to bid for the contract. - 1.15 The tendering process and evaluation will be managed through Bravo, DWP's Procurement Portal.
+The tender evaluation will consist of a qualitative and final evaluation, as well as a commercial dialogue stage, and tender assurance.
+This will enable an award based on the Most Economically Advantageous Tender (MEAT).